wagtail-nest/wagtail-review/README.md

 An extension for Wagtail allowing pages to be submitted for review (including to non-Wagtail users) prior to publication

+## Installation

+From the root of the checked-out repository:

+    pip install -e .

+Add to your project's `INSTALLED_APPS`:

+    'wagtail_review',

+Add to your project's URL config:

+    from wagtail_review import urls as wagtailreview_urls

+    # Somewhere above the include(wagtail_urls) line:
+        url(r'^review/', include(wagtailreview_urls)),

 ## Customisation

 To define a custom review model: